johanlindblad/caplaythrough-swift/README.md

 Swift version of the CAPlayThrough example provided by Apple. (https://developer.apple.com/library/mac/samplecode/CAPlayThrough/Introduction/Intro.html)

+This fork modifies the app to instead be a menu bar application, intended to replace SoundFlowerBed (which stops working after a few hours on my machine).
+It will remember the devices you selected and start play-through when it launches if the input and output device are both found.
+This makes it possible to use Soundflower as your system output device and forward it to your real sound card, thereby giving you a working volume control (which is lacking on many audio recording cards such as mine).

+The icon is made by [Noor Hakim](https://www.iconfinder.com/icons/3938493/adjust_audio_equalizer_media_video_icon).

 ## Description

 Here is the description provided in the example by Apple.